Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Discussion

-Still, the presented method has some limitations.
-First of all, we lose some information if we standardize the data locally, although the performance loss is negligible in realistic settings with consortia of up to $10$ members.
-On the other hand, a standardization per data site indirectly allows for different intercepts and thus prevalences, which is to be expected when combining different cohorts.
-The algorithm can easily be extended to allow for different effect estimates, too, meaning that the combination of different cohorts is only used for variable selection and the analysis can be adjusted for baseline differences.
-Additionally, the simulation study only reflected rather simple settings.
-In particular, we did not vary the effect sizes, the number of individuals per cohort and the covariate distributions.
-Furthermore, we only considered a binary endpoint although our proposed approach formally uses linear regression with a continuous outcome.
+However, the presented method has some limitations.
+First, some information is lost if the data is standardized locally, although the performance loss is negligible in realistic settings with consortia of up to $10$ members.
+A larger number of members is also possible, but might lead to a greater difference between a global and a local standardization approach.
+On the other hand, standardization at each data site indirectly allows for different intercepts and thus prevalences, which is to be expected when combining different cohorts.
+The algorithm can also easily be extended to allow for different effect estimates, meaning that the combination of different cohorts is only used for variable selection and the analysis can be adjusted for baseline differences.
+Moreover, the choice of the buffer size $w$ is arbitrary.
+Nevertheless, in general this choice only influences the number and size of the data calls whereas the variable selection itself is stable.
+Only in situations where the heuristic itself should not be used, i.e. when highly correlated variables are expected to have opposing directions of effects, might the results differ.
+Furthermore, the simulation study only reflected rather simple settings.
+In particular, we did not vary the effect sizes, the number of individuals per cohort or the covariate distributions.
+Additionally, we only considered a binary endpoint although our proposed approach formally uses linear regression with a continuous outcome, but as the method is exact for the continuous outcomes, the performance loss due to the distribution of the data would be smaller.

-To sum things up, the proposed method can identify covariates associated with a binary endpoint and can construct statistical models solely based on aggregated, distributed data.
+Until now only a limited number of methods have been adapted to distributed data under data protection constraints.
+This paper provides evidence that even machine learning approaches, which currently heavily depend on individual-level data, can be adapted to these settings.
+In order to achieve this, existing methods such as LASSO or random forest should be re-checked for potential ways to re-formulate the underlying mathematical calculations in such a way that non-disclosive aggregated data are sufficient.
+Such methods can increase data protection and grant access to data sources which would not otherwise be publicly available.
+The proposed method can identify covariates associated with a binary endpoint in large scale omics data and can construct statistical models solely based on aggregated, distributed data.
 By additionally using a block-heuristic approach, the algorithm is easily applicable in consortia.
 A readily accessible implementation of the proposed algorithm, using the DataSHIELD framework, is available as a package from \texttt{https://github.com/danielazoeller/ds\_DistributedBoosting.jl} using the Julia language.
+An extension to (competing) event time analysis via direct binomial regression is possible, e.g., via pseudo values.

-\section{Conclusions}
+\subsection{Conclusions}